Quantum Computing Education in Latin America: Experiences and Strategies: Methodology

-III.
-QT Applications and Strategies Thus, the first area (in green) is associated with domains 1 and 2, the second area (in blue) corresponds to domains 3, 4, 5, 6, and 7, and the third area (in red) is correlated with domain 8.
-Using the proficiency levels and areas, the proficiency triangles (Part 2) illustrate the general qualifications covered by a person or addressed in a course, as shown in Fig. 2.
-This figure illustrates a qualification profile created using the Qualification Profile Creation Tool, provided by the ECFQT authors, where the individual achieved C1, B2, and C2 proficiency levels in the three respective areas.
+Using the proficiency levels and areas, the proficiency triangles (Part $2$) illustrate the general qualifications covered by a person or addressed in a course, effectively outlining its learning objectives.
+Fig.~\ref{fig:prof_triangle} illustrates an example of a proficiency triangle created using the Qualification Profile Creation Tool, provided by the CFQT authors, where the individual achieved C1, B2, and C2 proficiency levels in the three respective areas.

-Finally, Part 3 consists of qualification profiles (from P1 to P9) that provide an overview of common personal QT-specific qualifications relevant to industry.
+Finally, Part $3$ consists of qualification profiles (from P1 to P9) that provide an overview of common personal QT-specific qualifications relevant to industry.
 The framework shows additional insights on the profiles, including descriptions of the highest levels addressed, a general explanation of the profile, example personas and related recommendations.

+We now introduce the designed courses, which include general information and descriptions.
+Subsequently, in alignment with the framework’s sections, parameters, and specifications, further aspects are detailed, such as the course content and the target qualification profile that students are expected to achieve.
+This adaptation involves the following elements:

+\begin{enumerate} \item The proficiency triangle for the course's specific qualification profile, illustrating the proficiency level students are expected to reach in the three main areas by the end of each course. \item A general overview of the expected outcomes, outlining what students should be able to accomplish with the proficiency levels attained in each of the three areas covered by the framework. \item A selection of topics and subtopics from the $42$ available options, carefully chosen to align with the course objectives. \item Following the framework’s guidelines to combine proficiency levels with an appropriate selection and adaptation of content (sub)domains to define a course's objectives or an individual’s qualifications, we developed a detailed target profile.
+This profile outlines the specific knowledge and skills students will acquire in each area.
+The qualification profile was designed based on the framework's recommendations, while being tailored to fit the objectives of each course. \end{enumerate}

+The section ``Extending the Framework and Additional Strategies for the Latin American Context" includes both adaptations based on the framework and complementary strategies tailored to the region’s needs.
+Specifically, building on the framework’s guidance for course development, we suggest supplementary elements —work teams and evaluation methodologies— to augment the courses, ensuring they meet the framework’s standards and enhance the learning experience, while also discussing broader strategies that enhance accessibility and strengthen quantum education in Latin America.